joaoopiress/personal-finance-intelligence/README.md

 # Personal Finance Intelligence

-> **Automated transaction classification · Spending analytics · ML-powered forecasting · Interactive Shiny dashboard**

-A full-stack personal finance analytics system built with R, PostgreSQL, and Shiny.
-Transactions are loaded from CSV, cleaned and stored in a relational database, automatically classified into spending categories using a machine learning model trained iteratively, and visualised in a live web application — where users can also add and delete transactions in real time.
+A personal finance analytics system built with R, PostgreSQL, and Shiny.
+Transactions are loaded from CSV or user input (through app.R), cleaned and stored in a database, automatically classified into spending categories using a machine learning model trained iteratively, and visualised in a live web application — where users can also add and delete transactions in real time.

 ---